task-proxemics/XLeRobot/docs/source/hardware/getting_started/material.md

 ## 🧑‍🤝‍🧑 Alternative chioces

-- IKEA Cart: You can use a similar cart not from IKEA; however, this may require minor adjustments to the [3D printed part](https://www.notion.so/vectorwang/3D_Models/3D_models_for_printing/XLeRobot_special/base_connector.stl).
+- **IKEA Cart**: You can use a similar cart not from IKEA; however, this may require minor adjustments to the [3D printed part](https://www.notion.so/vectorwang/3D_Models/3D_models_for_printing/XLeRobot_special/base_connector.stl).
-- Batteries: You can use **other batteries**, but ensure the maximum output capacity can adequately power 2 arms, 3 wheels, and a RaspberryPi (~160W).
+- **Batteries**: You can use **other batteries**, but ensure the maximum output capacity can adequately power 2 arms, 3 wheels, and a RaspberryPi (~160W).
-- Electronics: You can use any brand of cables (USB-C cable must be fast-charging type), microSD card, and Raspberry Pi 5 as long as they are compatible.
+- **Electronics**: You can use any brand of cables (USB-C cable must be fast-charging type), microSD card, and Raspberry Pi 5 as long as they are compatible.

 ## 🧩 Optional Add-ons